Fitger's Brewing Company: Prohibition

 Beer production continued for 40 years until Prohibition began in 1920, forcing breweries to close their doors or change production.
 Fitger's was able to find markets other than beer to produce, and was one of the few brewers in the entire country that remained open throughout Prohibition.
 Fitger and Anneke sold their shares and retired to California.
 Percy's son Victor H. Anneke, who had taken over from his father in 1920, wanted to keep as many employees as possible, but the beer sales could not justify that.
 In order to keep employees, he decided to begin making soft drinks and candy and distributing cigars.
 Fitger and Anneke had set out a strategy several years earlier in order to keep the brewery open during Prohibition, which they only expected to last a short time.
-The company produced five-cent candy bars such as The King Bee Nougat, the Flapper, the Spark Plug, the Nut Goodie, and the Skookum.
+The also company produced five-cent candy bars such as The King Bee Nougat, the Flapper, the Spark Plug, the Nut Goodie, and the Skookum.
 Candy sales steadily increased for several years, but did not ultimately prove profitable.

-Fitger's was one of the first breweries to start distributing carbonated soft drinks by the bottle.
+Fitger's was one of the first breweries to start distributing carbonated soft drinks by the bottle under the Lovit brand.
 The soft drinks were made in numerous flavors that often changed.
 Some of the usual flavors included grape, orange, and strawberry, but they also experimented with other flavors such as imitation chocolate milk shake, black calf, black cow, ginger ale, lemon soda, strawberry fizz, and carbonated water.
-Their experimenting lead them to the production of champagne-like beverages such as Extra Dry and Silver Spray.
-Both of which were immediate successes through mass amounts of advertising.
+Their experimenting lead them to the production of champagne-like beverages such as Extra Dry and Silver Spray, both of which were immediate successes through mass amounts of advertising.

-However, the most innovative idea for promoting Silver Spray came not from advertising and sales people but from Victor H. Anneke himself.
-In September 1927, Anneke opened the Silver Spray Gym at Fitger's.
+In September 1927, Anneke opened the Silver Spray Gym, a boxing gym branded after the soft drink, located at Fitger's.
 He converted the building that had replaced the old brewery into a boxing gym, harnessing the popularity of the sport.
 The Silver Spray Gym was considered high-class for its time.
 The main floor was a boxing arena and the basement was a training facility.
 Anneke believed the gym would be a benefit to the community and also good publicity for Fitger's.
-Many popular boxers visited the gym, making the facility well known, among them the German boxing legend Max Schmeling during his first tour of the U.S. in 1928.
+Many popular boxers visited the gym, including German boxing legend Max Schmeling during his first tour of the U.S. in 1928, making the facility well known.

-When Prohibition was finally repealed in 1933, the demand for strong Fitger's beer grew.
-From 1933 to 1936, Fitger's experienced tremendous growth and record sales.
-Much of the success was due to the company's continual creation of new products and innovative ways to market them.
-One of the most successful revolutions in the business was the invention of canned beer.
+When Prohibition was repealed in 1933, the demand for strong Fitger's beer grew.
+From 1933 to 1936, Fitger's experienced tremendous growth and record sales, which are attributed due to the company's continual creation of new products and innovative marketing tactics.
 Fitger's became one of the first U.S. companies and the first in the Midwest to offer canned beer.